Tarnizzy/wolf-villagers-game/README.md

 # wolf-villagers-game
-This is a game for Wolfs, villagers and dockers
+This is a game for Wolfs, villagers and doctors